marcosschroh/dataclasses-avroschema/docs/model_generator.md

 }
 ```

-If we try to generate the python models that correspond with the previous schema we end up with the following result:
+If we try to generate the python models that correspond with the previous schema we end up with the following models.
+The result is correct because it translate to python what the schema represents, but if we checked the `annotations` we see that `Address` is `overshadowed`

 ```python
 from dataclasses_avroschema import AvroModel